screwdycrow/JavascriptConcepts/README.md

 # Javascript Concepts
-This is a collection of some documented examples of javascript core concepts.
+This is a collection of some documented examples of javascript and NodeJS core concepts.
 This repository was created for the sole purpose of having a place where i could create some personalised examples, and showcases that i can run into.